-*Finished with some pretty Christmas string and a tag (String and tag I have had for a few years, found in the bottom of a box of crimbo bits!)
+*Finished with some pretty Christmas string and a tag (String and tag I have had for a few years)

 I have never made it before and found two recipes online (which I have tagged on my pinterest!
-Check out my Pinterest here)
+Check out our Pinterest here)

 See link for Recipe: Chocolate Orange Slow Cooker Fudge

-See link to recipe: White Chocolate and Strawberry Fudge
+See the recipe here: White Chocolate and Strawberry Fudge

 I wanted to use the salts I had bought for the Bath salts for something else and found a pretty scrub soap on …you guessed it Pinterest!
 (I promise they are not endorsing me, I am literally late to the “Pinterest party” and currently obsessed!)
-Well I tried to cheat and use a nice bar of soap I bought in Greece to melt and it bubbled up and looked a bit like vomit!
+Well I tried to cheat and use a nice bar of soap I bought in Greece.
+It bubbled up and looked a bit like vomit!

-So I gave in and bought some Soap Base, although I had to buy 1kg and only needed a quarter – so its soap for everyone all year now until its gone!!
+So I gave up and bought some Soap Base, although I had to buy 1kg and only needed a quarter – so its soap for everyone all year now until its gone!!

 *I melted the soap base in the microwave in very short bursts and kept stirring in between until it all melted.

 *I added a little blue food colouring (I don’t know if this is correct…its all I had!)

 *I then added the salts which actually made it go gloopy so I gave it another short burst in the Microwave.